 Carothers DiSante & Freudenberger LLP

-One of the founding partners of CDF, Tim Freudenberger represents California and national employers in all aspects of labor and employment law and related litigation, with a special emphasis on defending class action wage and hour lawsuits, class action employment discrimination lawsuits, and other complex employment litigation matters.
+Tim Freudenberger is a Founding Partner at Carothers DiSante & Freudenberger LLP, a California focused labor, employment and immigration defense law firm with five offices throughout the state.
+Freudenberger represents California and national employers in all aspects of labor and employment law and related litigation, with a special emphasis on defending class action wage and hour lawsuits, class action employment discrimination lawsuits, and other complex employment litigation matters.
 He heads CDF’s class action defense litigation practice group.

 He has practiced at the forefront in the defense of wage and hour and other class actions as these high profile cases have threatened employers throughout the state.
 For nearly two decades, Freudenberger has repeatedly obtained dismissals and defeated class certification, often through strategic deposition techniques and a thorough investigation of putative classes that reveals critical evidence in support of his employer clients.Freudenberger received a very favorable decision from the California Supreme Court in Duran v.
 U.S. Bank Nat.
 Assn., 59 Cal.
 4th 1 (2014), followed by a further victory before the Court of Appeal after remand, Duran v.
 U.S. Bank, 19 Cal.App.5th 630 (2018).
 His defense work on the case, which lasted for more than a decade and resulted in multiple published opinions, helped shape class certification and trial principles in exemption cases.
 The closely followed trial, and subsequent outcome before the Court of Appeal and California Supreme Court, serves as a testament to the respect Freudenberger's class action practice commands throughout California.
 He cemented this victory when he again defeated class certification after the case was remanded to the trial court, which was affirmed on appeal in a decision that discussed the weaknesses and unreliability of survey methodology in these types of exemption cases, Duran v.
 U.S. Bank, 19 Cal.App.5th 630 (2018).